fasaxc/kubernetes/docs/getting-started-guides/ubuntu-calico.md

     +--------------+-----------+-------+-------+------+
     ```

     If the "Info" column shows "Active" or some other value then Calico is having difficulty connecting to the other host.
-Check the IP address of the peer is correct and check that Calico is using the correct local IP address (set in the `networking-environment` file above).
+Check the IP address of the peer is correct and check that Calico is using the correct local IP address (set in the `network-environment` file above).

 ### Install Kubernetes on the Node